AltaArts/ExportToDir--Prism-Plugin/README.md

 ## **Issues / Suggestions**

-For any bug reports or suggestions, please add to the GitHub repo, or email josh@alta-arts.com
+For any bug reports or suggestions, please add to the GitHub repo.